moonstreet/moonstreet/content/post/terraform-patterns-loops.md

 ## A more complex example

-What if I have a more complex resource to create.
-A map has just a key and a value.
-Or Maps contain many things of one type.
+A map has just some keys and values.
+They can contain many things of just one type.
+But what if I want to use strings, lists and so on to create my new resource, in a for-each loop?
+We need an object.
 Objects contain a specific set of things of many types.
 Let's take a vnet as an example.
 A vnet has some subnets which is a complexer type.

 First, let's create the vnet: